-Once upon a time, defensive driving could be completed one way, and one way only.
-Getting the task done required travelling to a classroom and sitting in a roomful of strangers for six hours to earn the certificate you needed.
-While some of those classes could be fun, most left you with the feeling that you had really paid your dues.
+Once upon a time, defensive driving could be completed one way and one way only.
+Getting the task done required traveling to a classroom and sitting in a roomful of strangers for six hours to earn the certificate you needed.
+While some of those classes could be fun, most left you feeling that you had really paid your dues.

 The time requirements for defensive driving were never meant to be punitive.
 Texas just wanted to make sure that all students were subjected, ahem, presented, all of the required material.
 Keeping students confined to a classroom under the watchful eye of an instructor helped them feel confident that this was happening.

-Classroom defensive driving been around a long time.
+Classroom defensive driving has been around a long time.
 I taught the course myself about 20 years ago and began taking the course for my own tickets about 20 years before that.
-It was a little tricky to find a course that lined up with your schedule, but we had phone books to help with the search.
+Finding a course that lined up with your schedule was a little tricky, but we had phone books to help with the search.

-Then, Texas approved ADM’s.
+Then, Texas approved ADMs.
 These “alternative delivery method” courses freed students from the confines of the classroom.
-Now you could run to Blockbuster (if you’re under 30, Google it, I don’t have time to explain) and spend an evening with your VCR learning about safe driving technique.
+Now you could run to Blockbuster (if you’re under 30, Google it, I don’t have time to explain) and spend an evening with your VCR learning about safe driving techniques.

 Oh yeah, defensive driving videos.
 That’s what this post was supposed to be about…

 Understanding that “a picture paints a thousand words,” the state figured a moving picture could paint even more.
-Because of this understanding, all online defensive driving courses are required to contain a minimum of 90 minutes of video.
+Because of this understanding, all online defensive driving courses must contain a minimum of 90 minutes of video by law.

 Skipping Defensive Driving Videos: Not as Helpful as You Might Think